Region 2 – SouthEast

 By God’s grace, I began dating a Christian girl.
 The testimony of her life in the faith caused me to question my own salvation experience.
 On the day I turned 18, I recommitted my life to the Savior and was born anew!
 I went from being a lost, drunk preacher’s kid to a child of God and became involved in youth ministry only a year later.

 After graduating from Southwestern Seminary in Fort Worth, Texas, I accepted a position in my home church back in Bradenton, Florida.
 While serving there, Cathy and I had three children — Benjamin, Levi, and Hannah.
-It was during this time that I first was exposed to the ministry of Racers for Christ.
+It was during this time that I first was exposed to the ministry of Racers For Christ.
 One of our church deacons invited me to the races (I’d never been) and I accepted.
 I found the people and atmosphere at the track far more serious and committed than the wild hellraising I’d first imagined, and one evening the Holy Spirit spoke to my heart: ‘Tom, look around — there’s no one here representing Me.
 Will you?’
 I left that night, determined to go back to my church and present to them a new mission field at the racetrack.
 They sanctioned my starting a formal outreach, and I began visiting the track more regularly.

-I soon realized that drag racing at the local level wasn’t really a spectator sport and that if I was going to reach racers, I was going to have to become one.
+I soon realized that drag racing at the local level wasn’t really a spectator sport and if I was going to reach racers, I was going to have to become one.
 So, I began to pray and seek the Lord’s guidance for obtaining my first race car.
 I ended up with a 1971 Chevelle SS that ran 11.90s at about 110 miles an hour in the quarter mile.
 At this point, I hadn’t told anyone why I was really at the dragway; they didn’t know I was a minister at a local church, and I didn’t want them to know right away.
 I simply went out and involved myself in their lives and competed with them, allowing them to teach me how to race.
 After about a year, I went public with our outreach ministry, which we called “Rods for God.”
 At first people were taken aback, but — because we already had a relationship — when they got over the shock of knowing I was a pastor, our friendships simply moved forward.

 One weekend, I took a day off from my church job to compete in the Super Chevy Show at the track.
 As I was checking my tires, an RFC chaplain named Jim approached, introduced himself, and invited me to the chapel service.
 To that point, I’d thought I was the only person on the planet representing Jesus to the racing world!
 I attended chapel and felt inspired to look into Racers For Christ.
 A few months later, I was going through the process of joining RFC’s ministry; in a year’s time I had resigned from my church position, stepping out in faith with my family as a full-time RFC chaplain.